bronson/table_differ/README.md

 ## Internals

-Tablediff creates a full copy of the table whenever Snapshot is called.
+Table Differ creates a full copy of the table whenever Snapshot is called.
 If your tables are very large, this is not the gem for you.
 (TODO: could CREATE DATABASE ...
 TEMPLATE work to create snapshots?)